-

 A 7" Santoku knife by WÜSTHOF, crafted from high-carbon steel and olive wood for precision and durability.

-Pros: sharpness, cuts perfectly, comfortable handle
+Pros: sharpness, durability, cuts perfectly

 -